TULiberalArts/Environmental-Studies/pages/graduate.md

 Learn More about the [MA in Geography and Urban Studies Program](http://bulletin.temple.edu/graduate/scd/cla/geography-urban-studies-ma/)

 ## PhD in Geography and Urban Studies
-We offer an integrative doctoral program in geography and urban studies that gives students a strong analytical foundation and stresses spatial relations, scale transitions, place and context and societal relations.
+We offer an integrative doctoral program in Geography and Urban Studies that gives students a strong analytical foundation and stresses spatial relations, scale transitions, place and context and societal relations.
 Graduates of our PhD program in Geography and Urban Studies are prepared for faculty positions in a range of academic disciplines; they work in programs and departments that range from traditional geography to more interdisciplinary ones like development studies and urban planning.
 They also work in NGOs, private sector firms and think tanks that deal with relevant issues.

 We place emphasis on the following issues:
 - **Globalization**: Capital and labor flows, welfare state restructuring, identity, culture and concepts of citizenship